 What is a Composite Toe Made of?

-Composite toes are typically made out of a strong non-metal material which can range from Kevlar, carbon fiber, plastic, or fiberglass.
+Composite toes are typically made from a strong non-metal material which can range from Kevlar, carbon fiber, carbon nanotubes, plastic, or fiberglass.

-• Composite is a poor conductor of electricity, so they’re a popular choice for electricians and builders.
+• The materials used are poor conductors of electricity, so composite is a popular choice for electricians and builders

-• Composite is not a thermal conductor so you’re less likely to feel the heat or cold.
+• They’re not a thermal conductor, so you’re less likely to feel the heat or cold, making them ideal for work in extreme weather conditions

-• Passing through secure job sites and metal detectors is easier with composite boots as long as they don’t have a steel shank.
+• Boots with non-metal parts make passing through secure job sites and metal detectors easier (just be sure your composite toe boots don’t have a steel shank)

 Typically, occupations that lean towards composite toe boots include electricians, engineers, plumbers, welders, architects, and project managers.
 These occupations require long days on your feet, but you’re usually not working with very heavy machinery day in and day out.

 Job types that lean towards steel toe boots include mechanics, manufacturing type jobs, builders, machinery operators, and loggers.
-Another benefit of steel is that it won’t crack the way composite can and generally has a bigger toe box, which can accommodate those who prefer the room.
+If comfort is your top priority, we’ve put together a guide to finding the most comfortable steel toe boots.

 Research says steel can handle 3.5 tons, but composite needs to be thicker than steel to bear the same weight.
 This can make the toe box on composite toe boot shape more bulbous.
 When it comes to safety, quality does matters. when choosing a composite toe boot since cheaper composites tend to use lower quality materials that aren’t as strong and may not be OSHA approved so don’t cheap out when it comes to purchasing job-approved protective footwear.
 Thorogood’s composite toe boots meet OSHA and ASTHM safety requirements.